-If a defendant fails to file an acknowledgement of service (ie, a notice that states whether or not the defendant intends to contest the proceedings) within 14 days from the date of service of a writ of summons, or a defence within 28 days after being served with the statement of claim or an acknowledgement of service, the plaintiff may enter:
+If a defendant fails to file an acknowledgement of service (ie, a notice that states whether or not the defendant intends to contest the proceedings) within 14 days from the date of service of a writ of summons, or a defence within 28 days after being served with a statement of claim or an acknowledgement of service, the plaintiff may enter the following:

-- (i) final judgment if the writ is indorsed for: - a liquidated sum (ie, an amount which is certain, fixed and or agreed); or - the recovery of land only; - (ii) interlocutory judgment if the writ is indorsed for: - unliquidated damages (ie, damages that are yet to be ascertained or assessed); - · the detention of goods only; or - the detention of goods and damages; and
+i. final judgment if the writ is endorsed:

+- for a liquidated sum (ie, an amount that is certain, fixed or agreed, or both); or - for the recovery of land only;

+ii. interlocutory judgment if the writ is endorsed:

-(iii) final and interlocutory judgment if the writ is indorsed with mixed claims under (i) and (ii).
+- for unliquidated damages (ie, damages that are yet to be ascertained or assessed); - for the detention of goods only; - · for the detention of goods and damages; and iii. final and interlocutory judgment if the writ is endorsed with mixed claims under (1) and (2).